onap/integration/docs/docs_vFW_CNF_CDS.rst

     }

-The *component-k8s-config-value* that stands behind creation of configuration instance has input parameters that can be passed directly (checked in the first order) or can be taken from the *resource-assignment-map* parameter which can be a result of associated *component-resource-resolution* result, like in vFW CNF use case their values are resolved on vf-module level dedicated for config-assign and config-deploy resource assignment step.
+The *component-k8s-config-value* that stands behind creation of configuration instance has input parameters that can be passed directly (checked in the first order) or can be taken from the *resource-assignment-map* parameter which can be a result of associated *component-resource-resolution* result, like in vFW CNF use case their values are resolved on vf-module level dedicated for *config-assign* and *config-deploy*'s' resource-assignment step.
 The *component-k8s-config-value* inputs are following:

-- k8s-rb-config-name - (mandatory) the name of the configuration template under which it will be created in k8s plugin.
+- k8s-rb-config-name [string] - (mandatory) the name of the configuration template under which it will be created in k8s plugin.
 Other parameters are required only when configuration template must be uploaded because it does not exist yet
-- k8s-rb-config-template-name - (mandatory) the name of the configuration template under which it will be created in k8s plugin.
+- k8s-rb-config-template-name [string] - (mandatory) the name of the configuration template under which it will be created in k8s plugin.
 Other parameters are required only when configuration template must be uploaded because it does not exist yet
-- k8s-rb-config-value-source - the source of config template content - name of the artifact of the configuration template.
+- k8s-rb-config-value-source [string] - the source of config template content - name of the artifact of the configuration template.
 If missing *k8s-rb-config-name* is treated as a source
+- k8s-rb-config-version [string] - the version of the configuration to restore during the *rollback* operation.
+First configuratino after *create* has version *1* and new ones, after *update* will have version of the following numbers.
+When *rollback* operation is performed all previous versions on the path to the desired one are being restored one, by one. (since Jakarta)
-- k8s-instance-id - (mandatory) the identifier of the rb instance for which the configuration should be applied
+- k8s-instance-id [string] - (mandatory) the identifier of the rb instance for which the configuration should be applied
-- k8s-config-operation-type - the type of the configuration operation to perform: create, update or delete.
-By default create operation is performed
+- k8s-config-operation-type [string] - the type of the configuration operation to perform: *create*, *update*, *rollback*, *delete* or *delete_config*.
+By default *create* operation is performed. *rollback* and *delete_config* types are present since Jakarta release.
+The *update* operation creates new version of the configuration. *delete* operation creates also new version of configuratino that deletes all the resources in k8s from the cluster. *delete_config* operation aims to delete configuration entirely but it does not delete or update any resources associated with the configuration.
-- resource-assignment-map - result of the associated resource assignment step - it may deliver values of inputs if they are not specified directly
+- resource-assignment-map [json] - result of the associated resource assignment step - it may deliver values of inputs if they are not specified directly
-- artifact-prefix-names - (mandatory) the list of artifact prefixes like for resource-assigment step in the resource-assigment workflow or its subset
+- artifact-prefix-names [list<string>] - (mandatory) the list of artifact prefixes like for resource-assigment step in the resource-assigment workflow or its subset

 Like for the configuration template, the *component-k8s-config-value* component receives all the inputs from the dedicated resource-assignment process *config-setup* that is responsible for resolution of all the inputs for configuration.
 This process generates data for *helm_vpkg* prefix and such one is specified in the list of prefixes of the configuration values component.
 It means that configuration instance will be created only for vPKG function (component allows also update or delete of the configuration but in the vFW CNF case it is used only to create configuration instance).